DatGreekChick/learning-go-in-public/posts/Day1.md

 - Implicit typing
 - Explicit typing
 - Factored assignment (shown above)
-  - Can use any combination of the above
+  - Can use any combination of the above (depending on the closure)

 ```go
 package main